rajsingh008/create-react-npm-package/README.md

-Step 6: Add new folder “src” and new file “index.ts”.Now add basic code in index.ts file
+**Step6** : Add new folder “src” and new file “index.ts”.Now add basic code in index.ts file

     export function SayHello(){
     //
     }

-Step 7: Now run the command at terminal : “npm run build” this should create your package
+**Step7** : Now run the command at terminal : “npm run build” this should create your package

-Step 8: Add “.gitignore” , “.npmignore” and “README.md” files add following values into it
+**Step8**: Add “.gitignore” , “.npmignore” and “README.md” files add following values into it

     .gitignore:
         /dist